 Not only will an employment attorney be able to help you understand your employee rights, but they can also tell you if you have a legitimate claim.
 Furthermore, they may even be able to estimate how much money in damages you could potentially receive.

-If an employee decides to file a lawsuit, their attorney will be able to represent them in court and work towards getting them the best possible outcome.
+If an employee decides to file a lawsuit, their Los Angeles employment lawyer will be able to represent them in court and work towards getting them the best possible outcome.

 IMPORTANT: State and federal agency findings during an investigation are not binding in court.
 This means that even if an agency decides there is no evidence of an employment law violation, an employee can still file a private lawsuit against their employer.